d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 where the densities are in occupancy units, the radii are in units of the per-galaxy $r_{\rm Max}$ (which is supplied in the rotmod file), `eps` and `support` are the framework's softening and coupling parameters, `amp` is the framework velocity-response amplitude $A_{\rm fw}$, and `newtonAmp` is the Newtonian-baseline amplitude $A_N$ used for the comparison curve and for the mass conversion described in §3.2.

 The full table is too long to reproduce inline; the data file in the supplementary material is the authoritative version.

+---

+## External Links

+- [Galaxy Curve Summary](https://d3x0r.github.io/STFRPhysics/AI/Revised/fig/galaxy-fits/fits/) — the summary of SPARC fits using a mass profile (rendered gallery of all 177 fits with sort and filter controls).

+- [Galaxy Curve Fitter](https://d3x0r.github.io/STFRPhysics/AI/galaxy_disk_fit.html) — interactive single-galaxy fitter; the slider-based simulator used to develop the constraint structure and to fit individual galaxies by hand when needed.

+- [Galaxy Curve Renderer](https://d3x0r.github.io/STFRPhysics/AI/galaxy_field_shader-rad.html) — has a luminosity mode that can be used to compare the recovered mass distribution against photographic evidence.